caseywatts/caseywatts.github.io/book/all-chapters.md

 ### Automatic Thoughts

 An automatic thought is one you do not actively choose to think.
 You just "hear" the thought as it appears in your head.
-My mom automatically thought the words "Oh, not again!!".
+My mom automatically thought the words "Oh, not again!"
 This automatic thought came to her around the same time as an _automatic feeling_ of frustration.
 Both automatic feelings and automatic thoughts are inputs to the conscious part of your brain.
 These are not directly under your control.

 ### External Stimuli